simbo1905/thinbus-srp-js/README.md

 ## Random Numbers At The Browser

-Thinbus tries to use the browsers `window.crypto` or `window.msCrypto` secure random number generator.
-If that is not available it falls back to an isaac random number generator.
-Typically if you are deploying outside of a corporate network you cannot control the browser environment; so even if the browser has the draft standard `WebCryptoAPI` secure random generator it might be faulty and return pseudo randoms or a constant value.
-To counter this risk Thinbus hashes the browser generated random with other values to avoid the risk of repeated values being seen for successive user logins attempts made from the same browser.
+Thinbus tries to use the browsers `WebCryptoAPI` secure random number generator.
+If that is not available it falls back to an isaac random number generator with a drop algorithm.
 This is discussed in detail below.

 An SRP6a proof of password uses three numbers `s`, `a`, `b` which are specified to be random: